heartlog/MusicKeyboard/README.md

 cd MusicKeyboard
 ```

 Create two folders named `"sounds"` and `"sounds_release"` in the project folder.
 Place your sound files (in .wav format) in the respective folders.
-Make sure the files have the __.wav extension__ .
+Make sure the files have the <u>.wav extension</u> .

 Open the `main.py` file in a text editor and modify the key combination to exit the program if needed.
 By default, the program will exit when the `Esc` key is pressed.